DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-7/part-2-let-there-be-sound/_index.md

 - **Test Your Game**: Run the game to hear the breathing sound.
 If it's not audible, regenerate the SoundBank and save your Wwise project.
 - **Experiment with Sounds**: Add more sounds to various objects in the environment and experiment with their interactions based on player movement and orientation.

-This step-by-step guide provides a structured approach to integrating audio into Unity projects using Wwise, from setting up projects to implementing spatialized sound.

 <!-- **Based on:** [(116) Game Audio with Unity and Wwise Part 2: Let there be Sound! - YouTube](https://www.youtube.com/watch?v=i2gPkgqVHf4&list=PLzlEBXWjqM97U5rHMERc82sTXRBoSB_Fu&index=2)